libvenus/SharedTaxi_RL_Environment/README.md

 	2.3 X 3 grid – 9  * 10  * 10 * 9 * 9  = 72900 states
 	3.4 X 4 grid – 16 * 17 * 17 * 16 * 16  ~ 1 million states
 	4.5 X 5 grid – 25 * 26 * 26 * 25 * 25  ~ 10 million states

+Actions on the other hand are an agent's way to interact with and change the environment.
+An action might bring about a change in the environment in the form of a state.
+The resulting state could be positive or negative with respect to the end goal of the agent - Maximization of long term reward.
+For example, consider that the SharedTaxi environment starts with a state in which both the passengers are in a taxi with destination as the same location where the taxi is at the moment.
+The agent takes an action of moving north and this brings about a change in the environment in the form of a new state.
+The state transition is also associated with a reward or penalty (-ve reward) which suggests if the previous action helped the agent in getting closer to its ultimate goal (dropping passengers + maintaining taxi capacity).
+The SharedTaxi has following actions:

+	1. Move South - 0
+	2. Move North - 1
+	3. Move East  - 2
+	4. Move West  - 3
+	5. Pick-up passenger - 4
+	6. Drop-off passenger - 5

 ## Code details
 The entire functionality is abstracted into the following Python modules: